Apple T2: Security vulnerabilities

 In October 2019 security researchers began to theorize that the T2 might also be affected by the checkm8 bug as it was roughly based on the A10 design from 2016 in the original iMac Pro.
 Rick Mark then ported libimobiledevice to work with the Apple T2 providing a free and open source solution to restoring the T2 outside of Apple Configurator and enabling further work on the T2.
-On March 6, 2020 a team of engineers dubbed T2 Development Team exploited the existing checkm8 bug in the T2 and released the hash of a dump of the secure ROM as a proof of entry.
+On March 6, 2020, a team of engineers dubbed T2 Development Team exploited the existing checkm8 bug in the T2 and released the hash of a dump of the secure ROM as a proof of entry.
 The checkra1n team quickly integrated the patches required to support jailbreaking the T2.

 The T2 Development Team then used Apple's undocumented vendor-defined messages over USB power delivery to be able to put a T2 device into Device Firmware Upgrade mode without user interaction.
-This compounded the issue making it possible for any malicious device to jailbreak the T2 without any interaction from a custom charging device.
+This compounded the issue since it was now possible for a T2 to be jailbroken simply by plugging it into a maliciously customised charging device.

-Later in the year the release of the blackbird SEP vulnerability further compounded the impact of the defect by allowing arbitrary code execute in the T2 Secure Enclave Processor.
+Later in the year the release of the blackbird SEP vulnerability further compounded the impact of the defect by allowing arbitrary code execution in the T2 Secure Enclave Processor.
 This had the impact of potentially affecting encrypted credentials such as the FileVault keys as well as other secure Apple Keychain items.

 Developer Rick Mark then determined that macOS could be installed over the same iDevice recovery protocols, which later ended up true of the M1 series of Apple Macs.
-On September 10, 2020 a public release of checkra1n was published that allowed users to jailbreak the T2.
+On September 10, 2020, a public release of checkra1n was published that allowed users to jailbreak the T2.
 The T2 Development Team created patches to remove signature validation from files on the T2 such as the MacEFI as well as the boot sound.
-Members of the T2 Development Team begin answering questions in industry slack instances.
+Members of the T2 Development Team begin answering questions in industry Slack instances.
 A member of the security community from IronPeak used this data to compile an impact analysis of the defect, which was later corrected to correctly attribute the original researchers The original researchers made multiple corrections to the press that covered the IronPeak blog.

 In October 2020, a hardware flaw in the chip's security features was found that might be exploited in a way that cannot be patched, using a similar method as the jailbreaking of the iPhone with A10 chip, since the T2 chip is based on the A10 chip.
 Apple was notified of this vulnerability but did not respond before security researchers publicly disclosed the vulnerability.
 It was later demonstrated that this vulnerability can allow users to implement custom Mac startup sounds.